Sir John Monash, Personal Files Book 13, 16 August - 30 September 1916, Part 12

 of Troops on the BULFORD ---HILSTON ROAD.

 (6).
-Captain Colman; A.D.C.; will be in charge of
+Captain Colman, A.D.C., will be in charge of

 the Royal Enclosure.
 Police will be provided by the

-Assistant Provost Marshals.
+Assistant Provost Marshal.

 Sheet No. (3): Special Order.
 A 87/3.

 (7).
 Lieut.
-Molesworth, Station Staff Officer; will be
+Molesworth, Station Staff Officer, will be

 in charge of the Brigadier's Enclosure, and Horse-holder's

-ecelosmts.
+enclosures.
 Police will be provided by the Assistant

 Provost Marshal.